What is .stone Files Virus? How to remove it from infected PC? Can .stone files be recovered?

 .stone Files Virus – How Does It Infect and What Does It Do?

 The .stone files virus has been identified as a strain ofSTOP ransomware.
 The main purpose of this threat is to encode valuable personal files as a precondition for ransom extortion.
-It was spotted recently on the malware scene.
+It has recently been spotted on the malware scene.
 So keep in mind that the ransomware is lurking across the web in active attack campaigns.

 A common practice used by hackers who distribute ransomware threats like .stone is to launch massive email spam campaigns against users worldwide.
 The emails that are part of such campaigns characterize with the following elements: